Dan Devine: Later life and death

-In popular culture
+Remembrance and popular culture

 Devine was portrayed by actor Chelcie Ross in the film Rudy.
 In the film, Devine is portrayed in a somewhat unfavorable light, acting as a hindrance to Daniel Ruettiger's dream of dressing for Notre Dame or appearing in a game.
-Devine was reported to be incensed with how he was portrayed in the film, noting that he had planned to allow Rudy to play all along.
-He also maintained that none of the players laid down their jerseys on his desk as a form of protest and if anyone had, they would have been kicked off the squad.
+Devine was reported to be incensed with how he was portrayed in the film, noting that Devine had planned to allow Rudy to play all along.
+Devine also maintained that none of the players laid down their jerseys on his desk as a form of protest.
 Devine was asked by movie producers to allow his dramatized character to "play the heavy," to provide dramatic plot opportunities.
-While Devine agreed, he later wrote that he didn't believe Ross's portrayal would be as antagonistic as it turned out in the finished film.
+While Devine agreed, he later wrote that he did not believe Ross's portrayal would be as antagonistic as it turned out in the finished film.

+The University of Notre Dame erected a statue of Devine outside of Notre Dame Stadium in 2011.
+As of 2024, the statue, which depicts Devine holding a football in one hand and pointing upward with his other, sits outside of the stadium's Gate A, also called the Dan Devine Gate.